evanwill/workshop-template-b/README.md

 When creating content pages:

-- to include a page in the nav, add `nav: true` to the file's yml front matter.
+- to include a page in the header and footer navigation, add `nav: true` to the file's yml front matter.
 - the `title:` value will appear in the nav, sorted in the order of filenames.
 For simplicity use leading numbers in the lesson page filenames to create correct order.
 - the default layout does not add `title` to the page, so it can be a short for the nav.
 Thus, add a title in the Markdown content.